martipm93/fizzbuzz/README.md

 The file that contains a register of the requests for the REST API is located in exam1\target\classes "FizzBuzzRegister.txt".

 There's a FizzBuzzConstants.java where is set the limit number of the fizz-buzz game.
+If it's modified, the tests will fail because there are programmed for the actual limit.